 Contributions to the ISA Market

 The most important contribution Edly has made to the market is that they are pioneering a new form of financial infrastructure around ISAs, aiming to turn ISAs into a professional asset class.
 Edly has developed a marketplace for ISAs which allows both schools to raise the capital they need to finance their programs, and allows institutional investors invest in students and earn a return if they succeed.
-Indeed, in order for ISAs to grow, more capital will need to be available to institutions who want to start ISA programs.
+Indeed, in order for ISAs to grow, more capital will need to be available to institutions that want to start ISA programs.
 Edly is bridging this gap and is helping ensure that schools can access the investors they need to finance their programs, without worrying about managing investor relations in-house.
 Further, edly is creating a stable financial instrument and is advocating for professional investors to commit capital into the space, which will help increase the availability of capital for ISAs in the future.
 Although edly is still at a relatively early stage, they have still set a strong precedent around ISAs as a financial asset, and have inspired helped significantly increase the availability of capital for ISAs.

 Vemo Education, founded in 2015, has established itself as a market leader in designing and implementing Income Share Agreements.
 Vemo specializes in partnering with higher education institutions and skills training organizations to help them design, develop, launch, and maintain their ISA programs.
 Vemo’s services allow schools to become more transparent around outcomes, and help them improve their services to meet the changing needs of students.
 In the context of higher education, Vemo has partnered with dozens of institutions to start and maintain their programs.
 Vemo uses their experience to help institutions design programs that meet their specific goals, and ensure that the terms offered by the school are appropriate for the people who the school wants to serve.
 Thus far, Vemo has partnered with Purdue University, the University of Utah, Messiah College, Norwich University, and more, to help them launch and maintain ISA programs.
 They have also partnered with vocational bootcamps such as General Assembly to help administer their ISA programs.